Chillwave/rsvpCLI/README.md

 If no filename is provided, the script will prompt you to paste your clipboard contents for reading.
 Follow on-screen instructions to control the reading process.

+The variable on line 79 "wpm = 400" can be adjusted to set the default WPM to your preference.

 ### Commands

 [Enter]: Begin reading the file.
 Press again to move a particular word to a new line.